NCI Community Oncology Research Program - Protocol Summary

 Consent Form: VIEW CONSENT FORM

-Cognitive impairment prevention in non-metastatic colorectal cancer, post resection, currently receiving adj chemo, 6 weeks of 200 mg BID ibuprofen or placebo +/- exercise or health education.
+Cognitive impairment prevention in non-metastatic colorectal cancer, post resection, currently receiving adj chemo, 6 weeks of 200 mg BID ibuprofen or placebo.
 DCP-001 Eligible

 Treatment Plan (Supplied drug: ibuprofen/placebo)